our authors

 The author has enjoyed a journalism career spanning three decades that took her from crime scenes and courtrooms in western Pennsylvania to the marbled halls of Congress in Washington, D.C.
 Robin is the recipient of over 100 awards from state and regional professional journalism organizations for her work, including such prestigious awards as the 1995 Public Service Award from the Pennsylvania Newspaper Publishers Association Foundation for an investigative series on the courts; News Writer of the Year in 2001 and 2008 by the Pennsylvania Women’s Press Association; five Golden Quill Awards and more than a dozen additional Golden Quill nominations from the Press Club of Western Pennsylvania.
 She received four Matrix awards from the Association for Women in Communications in Pennsylvania, including numerous honors in the Pennsylvania Keystone Press Association, the Society for Professional Journalists, and the Pennsylvania Associated Press Managing Editors competitions.

 THE LAST OBITUARY - Crime reporter Rita Locke’s life is upended when she receives a chilling death threat shortly after the birth of her daughter.
 What begins as an anonymous poem and a menacing phone call quickly escalates into a series of targeted attacks.
 As Rita and her colleagues become hostages in their own newspaper, they are forced to write humiliating, confessional obituaries about themselves under threat of deadly violence.
-Despite the chaos around her, Rita’s investigation exposes the hidden traumas and secrets of the staff, while she races against time to uncover who is orchestrating the terror and why she has been singled out for such vengeance.
+Despite the chaos around her, Rita’s investigation exposes the hidden traumas and secrets of her colleagues, while she races against time to uncover who is orchestrating the terror and why she has been singled out for such vengeance.

 Contact - Dean Krystek